 Interested young people may contact the President or secretary for more information about Rotary programs for youth.

 The markets are the major fundraiser for the Rotary Club of Foster.
 Held six times a year, the markets are located at the Foster Showgrounds featuring over 200 stalls.
-The Market celebrates its 40th birthday on 30 December 2018.
+The Market celebrated its 40th birthday on 30 December 2018.

 The club works in partnership with the Toora Lions Club under the management of the Market Committee.
 All funds raised are divided between the two clubs and used to support the local community and humanitarian projects.

 The Rotary Train is a feature of the markets, taking hundreds of children for a ride around the football oval and raising money for local organisations supporting children and youth.
 For the past two years the funds have been used to buy books for the parents of new-born babies at South Gippsland Hospital – the books have been written by note local children’s author Alison Lester.

 The wood raffles are held five times a year to raise money for a local organisation.
 This year, the focus is on local facilities, so the money raised this year is going to support projects at the Foster Swimming Pool, seating at the Foster War Memorial & Arts Centre and the new extensions at the Rotary Centenary House, Traralgon and new lighting for the operating theatre at South Gippsland Hospital.
 Past fund-raisers have been for local schools, hospital, aged care facilities and emergency services.